derickarts/openmct/API.md

 but provided below is a minimal HTML template that includes Open MCT, installs some basic plugins, and bootstraps the application.
 It assumes that Open MCT is installed as a node module, as described in [Building From Source](#building-from-source).

 This approach includes openmct using a simple script tag, resulting in a global variable named `openmct`.
-This `openmct` object is used to make API calls.
+This `openmct` object is used subsequently to make API calls.

-Open MCT is packaged as a UMD (Universal Module Definition) module, so common script loaders are supported.
+Open MCT is packaged as a UMD (Universal Module Definition) module, so common script loaders are also supported.

 ```html
 <!DOCTYPE html>